Contents

 • When data sometimes gets split between multiple accounts, you can’t get a full picture of who your supporters are and what their overall contribution to the organization is.
 You may even harm the relationship by not honoring their communication preferences because that information is only being tracked on only one of their donor records.

 Short, repetitive tasks can quickly take over your team’s time as weeks, months, and years add up.
 The most common task completed on a daily basis for nonprofits is the gift entry and receipting.
-This is important, because the generous supporters who make up your database are the lifeblood of your organization.
+This is important because the generous supporters who make up your database are the lifeblood of your organization.
 They not only keep the doors open and the lights on, but also allow you to accomplish your mission.
-Quickly and accurately tracking gifts is the critical task that needs to happen on a daily basis.
+Therefore, quickly and accurately tracking gifts is the critical task that needs to happen on a daily basis.
+Unfortunately, many nonprofit CRMs make this either far too difficult or far too easy.
+Here’s what we mean…

 On the “far too easy” end of the scale, the software says, “Hey look, a gift!
 Do I know who this gift should be attributed to?
 Nope!
 OK, let’s create a donor record.”
-That’s one of the most common ways nonprofits end up with duplicate donors records.
-And as should be clear by now, that’s a bad way to operate.
+That’s one of the most common ways nonprofits end up with duplicate donors records – and as should be clear by now, that’s a bad way to operate.

 On the other end of the spectrum, some donor management systems make you jump through a dozen hoops and make it a painfully long process to enter gifts in bulk.
 The data is accurate and clean(ish), but the gift entry process is long and arduous.
 When this happens, your team’s time is wasted, costs increase, and your team can spend less time furthering your mission.

-4. Your CRM is Too Complicated
+4. Your CRM May be Too Complicated

 Here’s a helpful exercise.
 Take a moment and ask yourself, “When was the last time our CEO logged into our CRM?”

-More than likely, your executive team needs to access the information sitting in your nonprofit CRM.
-But the system is either too complicated or requires too much training.
+More than likely, your executive team needs to access the information sitting in your nonprofit CRM, but the system is either too complicated or requires too much training.
 As an alternative, they’ve quickly learned to rely on other team members for reports, insights and information stored in your CRM.

 Too often, organizations have one or two people in IT or accounting they rely on for anything that extends beyond the most basic tasks in their nonprofit CRM.
 Need a report of gifts to a specific project since the beginning of the year?
 Get it on the never-ending IT to-do list and hopefully you’ll get something back by the end of the month.
 Need to run segmentation for an unexpected marketing opportunity that popped up?
 Hopefully the one operations person trained on the software is willing to drop what they’re working on to get it back to you today.
 Need to know what the response rate and ROI on direct mail initiatives was for that May appeal letter to major donors?
-You can see where this is going.
-Ask accounting or IT.
+You can see where this is going…

-5. Your CRM Keeps People Out
+5. Your CRM May be Keeping People Out

+In addition to limiting team member access because of poor usability, some donor management software solutions literally limit how many team members are granted access to the system.
 As a result, many organizations are reluctant or unable to empower their entire team.
-The result is often backoffice slow downs and a lack of data funneling up to major donor represents or executive staff.
+The result is often back-office slow-downs and a lack of data funneling up to major donor representatives or the executive staff.
+Understandably, that can cause severe limitations for your organization’s success plan.

 Virtuous is the CRM solution that simplifies donor management to help nonprofits build deeper relationships with their supporters, raise more money, and do more good.
+From generating clean data to creating fast-acting and personalized automation tools to acquire and sustain long-lasting donors, Virtuous may just be the option you never knew you needed – until now.

-What People Are Saying About Virtuous
+What People Are Saying About Virtuous:

 “[When evaluating CRM options,] we considered modifying a CRM built for traditional B2B or B2C companies to meet our needs, but felt that we would spend too much energy trying to make the tool work for us.
 When you work in child welfare, you’re constantly at war against a huge, menacing bureaucracy.
 You don’t want to be fighting with your CRM too.